ppamidimarri/TeslaModel3HUD/README.md

 display_rotate=0x10000
 ```

-If you are using a Pi, reduce the screen refresh rate by looking for the line that contains `GObject.timeout_add` and increase the number.
+If you are using a Pi, reduce the screen refresh rate by looking in `tm3hud.py` for the line that contains `GObject.timeout_add` and increase the number.
 This is what works best for me in my testing:
 ```
 GObject.timeout_add(500, self.update_data)
 ```